-Queen Margrethe II of Denmark 345 as Part of Andy Warhol’s Larger Body of Work
+Queen Margrethe II of Denmark 345 by Andy Warhol as Part of His Larger Body of Work

-Andy Warhol created the Reigning Queens series during the mid-1980s, arguably his most prolific period.
+Warhol created the Reigning Queens series during the mid-1980s, which was arguably his most prolific period.
+In addition to the typical celebrities that Warhol depicted in his career, he was also fascinated with political figures.
+In addition to the Reigning Queens portfolio, Warhol created prints of leaders such as Mao Zedong, Vladimir Lenin and John F. Kennedy.
 During this time, Warhol was forming bonds with a number of younger artists in the New York art scene including Jean-Michel Basquiat, Julian Schnabel and David Salle.
 Warhol saw a re-emergence of critical and financial success during this period of his life.